-I went through several rounds of trial and error, experimenting with different ways of configuring records and attributes in the Events Module.
-I would take a small chunk of data and track it one way, then test how easy it was to query on that data and retrieve it from the database.
+I went through several rounds of trial and error, experimenting with different ways of configuring event records and attributes in the Events Module.
+I would take a small chunk of data and track it one way, then test how easy it was to query and retrieve it from the database.
 I assessed the results for how much manual reformatting and reorganization would have to be done to be able to analyze it, a result of using a “work-around” to achieve the desired outcome.

 Throughout this process, one of my goals was to remain open to making adjustments to the procedure as we encounter scenarios that we hadn’t anticipated.
 It has so far proven to be malleable, and I expect that we will continue to make improvements as time goes on.

-Now that there is a solid tracking procedure in place, the next phase of this project will be to begin analyzing and visualizing the data, with the goal of producing an annual engagement report and using our findings to help optimize our efforts.
+Now that there is a solid tracking procedure in place, the next phase of this project will be to begin analyzing and visualizing the data, with the goal of producing an annual engagement report and using our data to help optimize our efforts.